DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 “Mild confession,” Milo said, voice a little wry in their ears.
 “Remind me why we sign up to be damp and statistically insignificant at two in the morning?”

 “So we stop being insignificant,” Lina said.
 “One night is a rumor.
-We need variance—materials, angles, weather, distance.
+We need variance - materials, angles, weather, distance.
 Different kinds of boring.
 Stack enough of them and the noise loses places to hide.”

 Jason tapped the rail with two knuckles.
 “Because I don’t want the last thing left of her to be noise,” he said.
 “Elyra kept time when the world drifted.
 The city is louder, not steadier.
-If we collect different slices—wet metal, dry concrete, headwind, lee—we can subtract the city and keep what doesn’t move.
+If we collect different slices - wet metal, dry concrete, headwind, lee - we can subtract the city and keep what doesn’t move.
 The piece that holds.
 That’s her.”

 RAE sent a small warmth against the back of his eyes, the closest she came to nodding.